PX4/PX4-user_guide/en/peripherals/parachute.md

 ## Parachute Setup

-The setup below explains how you might configure a quad multicopter with motors on AUX 1-4 and a parachute on MAIN PWM port 5.
+The setup below explains how you might configure a quad multicopter with motors on MAIN 1-4 and a parachute on MAIN PWM port 7.
 The PWM values mentioned are for the *Fruity Chutes* parachute we tested.

 > **Tip** For the first test, try on the bench, without the props and with an unloaded parachute device!